Mid-Century: Release

+In February 2022, it was announced that Blue Fox Entertainment acquired international rights to the film.

 The film was released in theaters and on demand and digital platforms on June 17, 2022.

 Reception

 In a mixed review, Robert Kojder for Flickering Myth highlighted the film's supernatural elements present in the third act, but says it "drop[s] the ball on various themes of sexism and gender."
 Conversely, Jeffrey Anderson of Common Sense Media stated the commentary on misogyny present in the characters' careers and home life was a highlight, but that the film's second half felt "lifted from some other film."
 Anderson was also disappointed that despite Bruce Dern's top billing, he appeared only briefly in a flashback.

 In a more positive review, Richard Whittaker of The Austin Chronicle praised the film's commentary on architecture and its unique design that set it apart from similar films like 13 Ghosts and The Night House.